sameerAssalous/cit/README.md

 - PHP 8.3 or higher
 - Node.js 18 or higher
 - Composer
-- MySQL 8.0 or higher
+- POSTGRESQL 16.0 or higher
 - Git

 ## Installation